-• Invest in an Investment Property
+- Use a 2nd Mortgage to Invest in an Investment Property

 Getting a second mortgage enables you to utilize a substantial sum of money by leveraging your home as collateral.

-What Does a Second Mortgage Do for You?
+What Is a Second Mortgage Loan?

-These second mortgages typically feature favorable interest rates, along with potential homeowner advantages for consolidating debt and funding home renovations.
-Home equity loans can be sed to satisfy down-payment requirements for investment properties.
-Borrowers also choose 2nd mortgages to finance home remodeling and to cover expenses related to higher education, or jump-starting a new business.
+Consumers also ask, “What does a second mortgage do for you?
+They are home equity loans that offer cash out alternatives to refinancing and can be used to satisfy down-payment requirements for investment properties.
+Borrowers also choose 2nd mortgage loans to finance house remodeling and to cover expenses related to higher education, or jump-starting a new business.

 Is Obtaining a Second Mortgage a Good Idea?